One of the primary reasons marketers run Facebook ads is for conversions. They are trying to sell a product or build an email list.

 Little things like ALL CAPS or Capitalizing Each Word Of Your Copy can impact performance.
 I’d say using either technique will typically result in negative performance, but that’s not a guarantee.

 And finally, your copy should work to convince the user to perform the action you want them to perform.
 That could be a hard sell or a soft sell.
-It could mean using calls to action.
+It could mean using A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.".
 But ultimately your job is to entice the user to click and convert.

-When it comes to copy, you need to split test to find what works best for you and your audience.
+When it comes to copy, you need to Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. to find what works best for you and your audience.

 There are some things that are easy.
 Use my dimensions infographic to make sure that the image sizes you use are appropriate.
 Link thumbnails should use a 1.91:1 aspect ratio to stretch across the width of news feed.